 Self-care is a lot like flossing: You know you should do it regularly, but most people don’t.
 Why?
 Probably because most people are overstressed, overworked, and overtired.
 Also, if you’re reading this blog right now, there’s a good chance that, on top of all that, you’re grieving.

-For all these reasons, it’s important to look at self-care in as realistic a way as possible, choosing ideas and activities that people can actually do, not just aspire to.
-We always recommend you choose the coping and self-care activities that are right for you, but to get you started, we’ve put together sixty-four self-care ideas for people who are grieving.
+For all these reasons, it’s important to look at self-care in as realistic a way as possible, choosing ideas and activities that people can actually do not just aspire to.
+We always recommend you choose the coping and self-care activities that are right for you, but we’ve put together sixty-four self-care ideas for people who are grieving to get you started.

 64 Self-Care Ideas for People Who are Grieving:

-4. Read: A 2009 study showed that it took participants only six minutes to relax once they started reading.
-For the purposes of stress relief, we suggest you forgo info heavy texts for a good novel, spiritual/religious reads, or self-help books.
+4. Read.
+In a 2009 study, it took participants only six minutes to relax once they started reading.
+For the purposes of stress relief, we suggest you forgo information-heavy texts for a good novel, spiritual/religious reads, or self-help books.

 6. Get a few minutes of fresh air and sunlight.

-8. Engage in a game or activity that requires focus: I just completed a 1000 piece puzzle so I must warn you, while it was incredibly soothing I also forgot to do laundry, feed my children, or change out of my sweatpants until it’s completion four days later.
+8. Engage in a game or activity that requires focus.
+I just completed a 1000 piece puzzle so I must warn you: While it was incredibly soothing, I also forgot to do laundry, feed my children, and change out of my sweatpants until its completion four days later.
 For something a little less time consuming, try your paper’s daily Crossword or Sudoku.

 20. Look through old photographs.

-23. Okay so ‘no’ to making out.
-Why don’t you try cuddling instead?: Cuddling reduces stress and makes you feel happy!
+23. No to making out?
+Try cuddling instead.
+Cuddling reduces stress and makes you feel happy!
 Equal opportunity cuddlers can snuggle up with a mate, child, or pup.